sshyran/Chromite-fresh-Dec-2022-source-import/ide_tooling/cros-ide/docs/development.md

   - Similarly, you can select "Extension Tests" instead of "Run Extensions" to run all the tests.
     The output will be shown in the Debug Console in the IDE used to develop the extension
 - Testing from command line
-  - `npm run unit-test` runs unit tests.
+  - `npm test` runs all the tests.
+It must be run outside chroot.
-  - `npm run test` runs all the tests.
+  - `npm preupload` runs all the tests and linters.
 It must be run outside chroot.

 [activity bar]: https://code.visualstudio.com/api/references/extension-guidelines#view-containers
 [debugging the tests]: https://code.visualstudio.com/api/working-with-extensions/testing-extension#debugging-the-tests